hot-meal/javascript-best-practices/README.md

 ## Introduction

-This is a short, simple guide for lazy developers to write readable, reusable, and refactorable JavaScript.
+Simple guide for writing readable, reusable, and refactorable JavaScript.

-These are guidelines and nothing more.
+These are only guidelines.
 Not every principle has to be followed.

 ## **Variables**

-## Use easy, short and readable variable and function names
+## Use short and readable variable and function names

-We often come across variables like `abc1`, `bh2` or `xkohj` in JavaScript, or — on the other side — variable names like `incrementorTheForLoopWhichFromTenToTwenty` or `createNewMemberIfAgeOverThirty`.
+We often come across variables like `abc1`, `bh2` or `xkohj` in JavaScript.

 Good names should be easy to understand and tell you what is going on, no more or less.

-Avoid combining values and functionality in names.
-A function called `isLegalDrivingAge()` makes more sense than `isOverEighteen()` as the legal driving age varies around the world, and there are many other things that are limited by age.

 **Bad:**